Tornado outbreak of April 4–7, 2022

 Tornadoes in the Southeastern U.S.

+From April 4–7, 2022, a major tornado outbreak occurred within the Southeastern United States, producing numerous strong to violent tornadoes.
+The outbreak capped off an extremely active period of tornado activity for the Southeast, following two separate outbreaks during the second half of March.

-From April 4–5, 2022, a mesoscale convective system and numerous discrete supercells produced a swath of severe weather and several tornadoes in the Southeastern United States, including several strong, long tracked tornadoes.
+On April 4, the Storm Prediction Center (SPC) issued an enhanced risk for severe thunderstorms from Texas to Mississippi.
+That afternoon, a mesoscale convective system and numerous discrete supercells produced a swath of severe weather and several tornadoes in the Southeastern United States, including several strong, long tracked tornadoes.
+Several tornadoes were confirmed around the Dallas–Fort Worth metroplex late on April 4, including an EF2 tornado that damaged multiple homes and injured one person near Egan.
+As the line progressed eastward, numerous tornadoes occurred across Mississippi, Alabama, Georgia, and South Carolina spawned by embedded circulations and supercell thunderstorms that formed within the squall line.
 An EF3 tornado damaged or destroyed several homes in Bonaire, Georgia while a large EF3 tornado prompted a tornado emergency for Allendale and Sycamore, South Carolina.
 A violent EF4 tornado in Black Creek, Georgia resulted in one fatality as it destroyed several neighborhoods, and another large EF3 tornado caused widespread heavy tree damage northeast of Ulmer, South Carolina.

 More severe storms occurred across a large portion of the Southeast ahead of a cold front on April 6–7, with more tornadoes reported in South and Central Georgia and further south into Florida, all of which were weak.
 Along with the one tornadic death, trees felled by straight-line winds killed one person each in Louisiana and Texas.
+In all, 89 tornadoes were confirmed as a result of this outbreak, along with one tornadic fatality, two non-tornadic fatalities, and at least 16 injuries.